-Not only are the prospects bleak in terms of a future that includes legal sports betting in South Carolina, the state’s Senator Lindsey Graham is vigorously pushing legislation to ban the few forms of gambling that are currently allowed.
+Not only are the prospects bleak in terms of a future that includes legal sports betting in South Carolina, but the state’s Senator Lindsey Graham is also vigorously pushing legislation to ban the few forms of gambling that are currently allowed.

 That said, there are other political players in South Carolina, such as Senator Brad Hutton, who believe a more progressive attitude towards gambling could bring a valuable revenue stream to the state which could be used to help develop infrastructure and other important projects.

 Quoted in an interview with a local media outlet Hutton openly declared, “it’s an opportunity to develop a new source of revenue for very much-needed budget items we have in our state.”

 That may sound promising but the reality is that legal sports betting coming to South Carolina anytime soon is a longshot at best.

 As it stands to date, the closest thing residents of the Palmetto State have to scratch their sports gambling itches is daily fantasy sports (DFS) which is completely legal.
 We’ll explain more about the laws around betting on DFS in a later section but for now, let’s look more closely at the current legal climate surrounding sports betting in South Carolina.